 Squares on the board are named according to what we have learned about the file names and rank numbers.
 For example, the 2nd square up on the "b" file is the b2 square.
 The 3rd square up on the "c" file is the c3 square The 8th square up on the "h" file is the h8 square, and so on for any square on the chess board.

 It doesn't matter whether you are playing with the white pieces or the black.
 The square names always remain the same.
 The game always begins with the white pieces on the 1st and 2nd rank, and blacks pieces on the 7th and 8th rank.

 Before going any further lets take a moment to share some expressions.
-Placing any of the following expressions after a written chess move means the following:
+Placing any of the following expressions after a written chess move means: